-Fiber optic broadband is the latest development in the field of broadband technology, with the data being transferred via glass and plastic wires instead of the standard copper wires, which considerably adds to the speed of the transferred data.
+Fiber optic broadband is the latest development in the field of broadband technology.
+The data is transferred via glass and plastic wires instead of the standard copper wires, which considerably adds to the speed of the transferred data.
 “India is ranked quite low at 134th in the global ranking for fixed broadband … Jio is determined to move India to among the top 5 in fixed-line broadband,” said Reliance chairman Mukesh Ambani at the company’s 41st Annual General Meeting.

 Since the launch of Jio in 2016, Reliance has acquired 215 million subscribers nationwide and is on the way to provide services to almost 99% of the country’s mobile data consumers.
 Inspite of its huge success, however, Jio still accounts for only a minor portion of the company’s revenue; 90% of which is accounted for by Reliance’s ventures in the oil-and-gas business.
 JioGigaFiber, expected to be rolled out in 1,100 cities to potentially connect 50 million homes, shall increase considerably Jio’s contribution to the total revenue earned by the company annually.